-We thoroughly enjoyed our stay at the Marlborough Arms.
+I thoroughly enjoyed my stay at the Marlborough Arms.
 This hotel offers excellent service, and has bags of character and historical features.

 Our room was spacious and light, with a wonderful mix of the old and the new.
 The size of the Sienna room makes it ideal for a longer break, and I loved the dramatic monochrome bathroom.

-And the staff at the Marlborough Arms made sure that we were comfortable at all times.
+And the staff at the Marlborough Arms made sure that we felt comfortable at all times.
 We were, of course, because this historic coaching inn looks grand but feels cosy and welcoming.

 Whether you’re staying overnight while you visit Blenheim Place or exploring the Cotswolds for a few days, the Marlborough Arms is a lovely place to stay.

 01993 811 227